versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 Efforts have been made to evaluate and document CDN solutions, with a focus on price estimates:

-- [x] ✅ [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/): could be the default solution for single server setups.
+- [x] [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/): could be the default solution for single server setups.
 We should publish some Docker Compose examples using NGINX and Let's Encrypt. ([SWAG](https://docs.linuxserver.io/general/swag/), [traefik](https://github.com/traefik/traefik))
-- [x] ✅ [Google CDN](https://cloud.google.com/cdn) (80€/TB): Tested and used by SWR.
+- [x] [Google CDN](https://cloud.google.com/cdn) (~80€/TB): Tested and used by SWR.
-- [x] ✅ Akamai CDN: Tested and used by NDR.
+- [x] Akamai CDN: Tested and used by NDR.
-- [x] 🟨 [Bunny CDN](https://bunny.net/cdn/) (5€/TB): Tested for [tiles.versatiles.org](https://tiles.versatiles.org).
+- [x] [Bunny CDN](https://bunny.net/cdn/) (~5€/TB): Tested for [tiles.versatiles.org](https://tiles.versatiles.org).
 Unfortunately, BunnyCDN is currently unable to fetch or return compressed vector tiles.
 The "content-encoding" and "vary: accept-encoding" headers are being ignored.
 The CDN engineering team has been notified, but there is no ETA.
-- [x] 🟨 [BlazingCDN](https://blazingcdn.com) (5€/TB): Tested, but also unable to serve compressed vector tiles.
+- [x] [BlazingCDN](https://blazingcdn.com) (~5€/TB): Tested, but also unable to serve compressed vector tiles.
 - [ ] [Amazon CloudFront](https://aws.amazon.com/cloudfront) (90€/TB): Not tested yet.
 - [ ] [Cachefly](https://www.cachefly.com/) ($30/TB, min.
 300€/month): not tested yet
 - [ ] [CDN77](https://www.cdn77.com/) (4\$/TB, min.
 990\$/month): not tested yet
 - [ ] [CDNetworks](https://www.cdnetworks.com/) (40\$/TB, min.
 50\$/month): not tested yet
-- [ ] [Cloudflare CDN](https://www.cloudflare.com/en-gb/application-services/products/cdn/) (0$/TB, minimum cost: your soul): not yet tested
+- [ ] [Cloudflare CDN](https://www.cloudflare.com/en-gb/application-services/products/cdn/) (0$/TB): not yet tested
 - [ ] Edgecast CDN: Not yet tested
 - [ ] [EdgeNext](https://www.edgenext.com/cdn/): not yet tested
 - [ ] [Fastly CDN](https://www.fastly.com/) (130$/TB): not yet tested